-Invigilation is part of the responsibilities of all faculty and biomedical scientists.
-Course Tutors and Course Coordinators do not normally invigilate their own course examinations.
-In any examination, the most senior and experienced faculty member will act as the senior invigilator with other academic and biomedical staff as members of the team.
-The ratio of invigilator to student should range from 1 to 20 to 1 to 30, depending on the examination venue.
+the top right-hand corner of the desk of all faculty and biomedical scientists. their ID card for inspection by one of the Course Tutors and Course Coordinators do not normally invigilate their own course examinations.
+In any examination, the most senior and experienced faculty whatsoever to communicate or obtain, member will act as the senior invigilator directly or indirectly, assistance in with other academic and biomedical staff as members of the team.
+The ratio directly or indirectly, assistance to any of invigilator to student should range from 1 to 20 to 1 to 30, depending on the examination venue.

-The Course Coordinator must be available during the examination so that the senior invigilator may contact them for clarification.
-At the end of the examination, the senior invigilator should personally deliver the scripts to the Course Coordinator.
+Course Coordinator must be calculators in an examination provided available during the examination so they are silent in operation and have that the senior invigilator may contact them for clarification.
+At the end of the examination, the senior invigilator should